max-kuk/max-kuk.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper <a href='https://arxiv.org/abs/2502.21201'>The PanAf-FGBG Dataset: Understanding the Impact of Backgrounds in Wildlife Behaviour Recognition</a> has been accepted to <a href='https://cvpr.thecvf.com'>CVPR 2025</a> in Nashville!
+Our paper <a href='https://arxiv.org/abs/2502.21201'>The PanAf-FGBG Dataset: Understanding the Impact of Backgrounds in Wildlife Behaviour Recognition</a> has been accepted to <a href='https://cvpr.thecvf.com'>CVPR 2025</a> in Nashville 🎉🎉🎉!